viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 With your organizational structure in place, let's add some machines:

-1. Connect the single-board computer you'll be shipping to Antonia to power.
+1. Connect your first single-board computer to power.
+   For this tutorial, we'll treat this as the machine for our first customer, Antonia.
    If the computer does not already have a Viam-compatible operating system installed, follow the [Prepare your board steps in the Installation Guide](/get-started/installation/#prepare-your-board) to install a compatible operating system.
    You _do not_ need to follow the "Install `viam-server`" section; you will do that in the next step!